Wyncroft18/rock_paper_scissors/README.md

-This rock-paper-scissor game is my first project in javascript and it will only work in the console for now.
-Let's give it a try!
+This rock-paper-scissor game is my first project in javascript.
+I've added some basic design to it and used my knowledge of javascript to make it a fully running game on the page.